roboticsound/Pulsarr/README.md

 Bug Reports/Feature Requests https://github.com/roboticsound/Pulsarr

 ## Donate
-If you would like to support continued development ot just say thank you!
+If you would like to support continued development or just say thank you!

 BTC: 1GvgGUzYuir4wATG1N9SmAmPzJ1aYND2A